arifnugr/Scrapping/README.md

 # Garuda Journal Scraper

 This repository contains a Python project that scrapes journal data from the **Garuda Kemdikbud** website.
 The goal of this scraper is to automate the extraction of journal titles from the site and store them in a CSV file for further analysis.
-This README provides detailed instructions on how to set up and run the scraper, as well as an overview of the entire process.

 ## Table of Contents